Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 After all, we need to catch him!

-They pick it up and "sorry".
+They pick him up and “feel sorry for him.”

-We raise the ball up
+We lift the ball up

 And we throw it forward.